Diatbbin/Cpp-Projects/README.md

 Implemented a distributed task runner for a fixed set of tasks on a network of machines using MPI

-Project 4: Orders Matching Engine
+Project 4: Stock Trades Matching Engine

 Implemented a high-concurrency order matching engine supporting buy/sell operations, order cancellation